bhaktiMehndiratta10/BaatCheet-Chat-application/README.md

 # baat_cheet

-This is a cross platform chat application ade via flutter
+This is a cross platform chat application made via flutter